M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 CORRECT | INCORRECT
 --- | --- |
-Sorry, but you can't use this operation for <span class="correct">value list based properties.</span> | The operation is not supported for <span class="incorrect">lookups.</span>
+Sorry, but you can't use this operation for <span class="correct">value list based properties</span>. | The operation is not supported for <span class="incorrect">lookups</span>.
 <span class="correct">Update object permissions based on the changes</span> to the <span class="correct">named access control list</span> "%s". | <span class="incorrect">Propagate changes</span> to the <span class="incorrect">NACL</span> "%s".

-Do not use deictic expressions like _today, here, below, above, or on the left_.
+Do not use deictic expressions like _today_, _here_, _below_, _above_, or _on the left_.
 Their context can change.
 However, when you refer to any commands, buttons, or other elements in the user interface, make sure that the user does not have to guess where to find them, either.

 The table lists the correct terms to use in documentation.
 Please use these terms to keep the language in documentation consistent.